secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Linux Fundamentals/System Management/Service and Process Management.md

 ```
 - The most commonly used are:
 ![[Screenshot_20241109_000533.png]]
-- For example, if a program were to freeze, we could force to kill it with the following command:
+- For example, if a program were to freeze, we could force to kill it with the following command.
 ```shell-session
 secmancer@htb[/htb]$ kill 9 <PID>
 ```

 ### Background a Process
 - Sometimes it will be necessary to put the scan or process we just started in the background to continue using the current session to interact with the system or start other processes.
-As we have already seen, we can do this with the shortcut `[Ctrl + Z]`.
-As mentioned above, we send the `SIGTSTP` signal to the kernel, which suspends the process.
+- As we have already seen, we can do this with the shortcut `[Ctrl + Z]`.
+- As mentioned above, we send the `SIGTSTP` signal to the kernel, which suspends the process.
 ```shell-session
 secmancer@htb[/htb]$ ping -c 10 www.hackthebox.eu